cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

 plt.show()
 ```

-Now we can define a function to calculate the pressure, which contains the evaluation of the integral of $1/T(h)$ in $dh$.
+We can define a function that calculates the pressure in dry air, and compare it with the barometric approximation.

 ```{code-cell} ipython